parhamdoustdar/parhamdoustdar.github.io/_posts/Uncategorized/2016-05-15-how-I-got-through-docker-censorship.md

 Docker is one of these companies.
 You shouldn't really hate them because they are doing what they have to do.
 However, as a web programmer, I need to know these things.
 I'm trying to get a job outside of Iran and relocate, and knowing stuff like Docker seems to be a huge deal right now.

-A few days ago I got a call from a lady that is studying her Masters degree in computer science (can you believe it?).
+A few days ago I got a call from a lady that is studying her Masters degree in computer science.
+The ratio of women to men programmers is even lower in Iran than other places, so it was very refreshing for me to see a woman trying out a fairly not-so-popular tool in Iran.
 She, like me, had trouble getting through the Docker censorship.
 She was quite resourceful and ended up succeeding on her own, but I thought I'd post how I do it nonetheless.

 ## The Problem